kire321/PsychSurveys/README.md

 The Client
 ----------

-Recall that PsychSurveys is event-driven and the code is primarily concerned with describing to external frameworks when certain blocks of code should be run.
-Since functions are not first-class in Java, the idiomatic way to this is using the classes.
+Recall that PsychSurveys is event-driven and the code is primarily concerned with describing to external frameworks when certain blocks of code should run.
+Since functions are not first-class in Java, the idiomatic way to this is using classes.
 The external framework defines a class, such as `BroadcastReceiver`.
 The actual callback is a method, such as `BroadcastReceivers`'s `onReceive` method.
 One specifies a callback by passing an object with an overriden `onReceive` method back to the framework.
 PsychSurveys uses a wide variety of external frameworks and callback classes.
 However, when a callback class is used several times, code repitition can be cut down by putting commonly needed code in a class that inherits.
 For example, there are three subclasses of `BroadcastReceiver` that need to wake up the phone and keep it awake until their work is done.
-PsychSurveys contains a class `RepeatingTask` that inherits from `BroadcastReceiver` and implements phone-waking-up. `Reporter`, `Measurer`, and `Updater` are subclasses of `RepeatingTask`, and so also of `BroadcastReceiver`.
+PsychSurveys contains a class `RepeatingTask` that inherits from `BroadcastReceiver` and implements phone-waking-up.

 These are the PsychSurveys classes that add commonly needed code to callback classes.
 - ExceptionHandlingResponseHandler adds exception handling to HTTP request callbacks.
 Subclasses are scattered throughout the code base.